Young sprouts growing in soil in a plastic cup

 Mois de la littératie agricole canadienne (MLAC)

-Volunteer presenting to early years class during Canadian Agricultural Literacy Month
+Volunteer with students during Canadian Agricultural Literacy Month

 Bring agriculture to life in your classroom every March with Canadian Agriculture Literacy Month (CALM).
 Receive an in-class visit from a farmer or agriculture professional, a hands-on agriculture activity and an agriculture themed book for your classroom.
 Your students will build stronger connections to the food they eat and develop a deeper appreciation for the role agriculture plays in their lives — at the same time engaging with curricular outcomes.